Location and time of the classes?

 How much is the Close Combat clothing?

-The Close Combat t-shirt appropriate for your grade level will be included in your membership/grading fee, but if you lose or damage your tshirt, they can be replaced for £15.
+The Close Combat t-shirt appropriate for your grade level will be included in your membership/grading fee, but if you lose or damage your t-shirt or wish to buy additional spares, they can be replaced for £15 online store.
+Other clothing will also be available in the store.

 What else should I bring to lessons?